 mindtune- music therapy in melbourne

-Empowering children and adults through creative music-based practices and counseling in a safe space for emotional growth
+Empowering youth and adults through creative and authentic counselling in a safe space for emotional growth

 Jonathan, a parent whose son struggles with ADHD and has difficulty staying focused, shares his experience with our canine and creative therapy.
 His son also deals with phobias.
 In the video, Jonathan's son is actively participating in music-based practice, demonstrating engagement and involvement in the therapeutic process.